Pupil Premium

 “The school has many good systems and strategies in place and working effectively.
 The positivity and cohesion of the staff in wanting the best for disadvantaged learners was clear to see.
 There is much that leaders and staff should be proud of as they move forward on their ‘disadvantaged journey.”
 WK Jerman Consultancy, November 2022.

-If you would like further information on what we offer at Ivy Lane Primary School, please click on the relevant document below.
+If you would like further information on what we offer at Ivy Lane Primary School, please click on the relevant documents below.
+For social and emotional support please see our Thrive and Pastoral tabs.